paulnebel/paulnebel.github.io/_drafts/investigating-docker-swarm-pt-1.md

  - As 3 Docker containers running in a single Docker host with a bridge network
  - As 3 Docker containers each running in a different Docker host with an overlay network

 The next step is to run 3 different Docker hosts on 3 different physical machines on my Raspberry Pi cluster, when I can really start playing with Swarm mode.
-The best way to get there, however, is one step at a time.
-This is agile, after all!

    [docker-swarm]: <https://docs.docker.com/swarm/>
    [swarm-mode]: <https://docs.docker.com/engine/swarm/>